 It helps to maintain glowing skin

 When we sweat, we expel dirt and grime from our pores.
-And sweat also helps to keep skin moist and hydrated.
+Sweat also helps to keep skin moist and hydrated.
 This can be especially helpful in Winter when we cover up and use a lot of artificial heating.
 This means your skin is less likely to experience breakouts or dryness and you’ll develop a natural glow only given by healthy and happy skin.

 It helps us build focus and concentration

-A hot room tests us at the best of times.
+A heated room tests us at the best of times.
 When you’re holding a killer pose while there is sweat dripping from your face and all you want to do is get out of it, you have to hone your will power, focus, and determination a little more.
 In yoga this fire and heat that we build and stay in is called Tapas.
 It builds discipline and in turn makes us better yogis and better people.

 You work a little harder

 The heat increases our heart rate, without even having to do anything.
 This turns a more gentle practice into cardio.
 This is amazing for the entire system as it increases our cardiovascular abilities.